The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 How much does tandem paragliding cost in Montenegro?

-Local route evidence checked on 8 June 2026 points to roughly 85-155 EUR per person for tandem demonstration participation.
+Local route evidence rechecked on 20 June 2026 points to roughly 85-155 EUR per person for tandem demonstration participation.
 Petrovac Relax is currently 85 EUR, Budva Standard and the Bečići route are 99 EUR, Durmitor is 120 EUR for the 2026 season with optional GoPro video separate at 20 EUR, and higher route formats can reach 145-155 EUR.
-Check route, inclusions, weather window, pilot capacity, and participant fit before treating any figure as current.
+Check route owner, inclusions, weather window, pilot capacity, logistics, and participant fit before treating any figure as current.

 Why is it called a participation fee rather than just a price?